 It is a class C felony for any person who is not a citizen of the United States to carry or possess any firearm, unless the person: 1) Is a lawful permanent resident; 2) has obtained a valid alien firearm license pursuant to RCW 9.41.173; or 3) meets the requirements of RCW 9.41.175.
 A citizen ...

-- Is it OK to have a loaded shotgun or rifle while riding on a mountain bike or horse while hunting?
+- Is it legal to have a loaded shotgun or rifle while riding on a mountain bike or horse while hunting?

 - During modern firearm seasons, can a muzzleloading firearm be used that has telescopic sights, uses 209 primers, and has a closed ignition system?

-Yes.
 Muzzleloading firearms used during a modern firearm season are not required to meet ignition, primer, or sight restrictions.
 Muzzleloading firearms used during a modern firearm season are also not required to meet double-barrel restrictions.
-A muzzleloading firearm can have both barrels fu ...
+A muzzleloading firearm can have both barrels fully l ...